 I have written all of the information on this site from personal knowledge (I lived on the edge of the Peak District for almost 30 years) and some research.
 I don’t always know the source as most comes from my notes from various history, archaeology and wildlife courses and evening classes.
 If you use any material from this site please credit it accordingly and link to my site.

-Copyright Chevinside Publications – 2012 onwards.
-If you use any material from this site please credit it accordingly and link to our site.
-The information on this Peak District web site is given in good faith and is for information only, we cannot be held responsible for how the information is subsequently used.
-You should satisfy yourself of the correctness before visiting or contacting these Peak District attractions or businesses as entry information can go out of date very quickly.
+I cannot be held responsible for how the information is used by yourself.
+You should satisfy yourself of the correctness before visiting or contacting these Peak District attractions or businesses as opening times and contact details can go out of date very quickly.